 carrying out surveying duties such as mapping land use, checking building repairs or assessing fire risks

 using computer-aided design (CAD) software to help plan and design new projects

 estimating the cost of a building project, including budget breakdown and timescales

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of company or organisation you work for

 Starting salaries are likely to be from around £18,000, rising to around £28,000 with experience.
 High earning senior technical surveyors can earn over £30,000 a year.

 Depending on your branch of surveying you may:

-- Many applicants usually have a Higher National Certificate (HNC) or Higher National Diploma (HND) in building surveying, built environment with specialisms or quantity surveying.
+Many applicants usually have an HNC (SCQF Level 7) or HND (SCQF Level 8) in building surveying, built environment with specialisms or quantity surveying.
 Usual entry requirements are 1 or 2 Highers.